 The new 947-square-foot SeaSpa is the world’s first L’Occitane spa on a cruise ship, using those beautiful L’Occitane products you find at some luxury hotels.
 The spa has treatment rooms, an infra-red sauna and the “serenity” lounge.

-Launch date: When the World Navigator sets sail in July, 2021, she’ll cruise the globe, from the Black Sea to South America and Antarctica
+Launch date: The World Navigator set sail in August, 2021, to cruise the globe, from the Black Sea to South America and Antarctica.

 We’d love to hear from you.
 See the Comments section below.